But I’m the Applicant – how can my submission help?

 - An applicant does not believe that a sufficient search was conducted.

-Pages 25 to 27 of the Guide to Submissions includes a template for an applicant they may wish to use for preparing a submission.
-However, as an analyst I have received very helpful submissions also in the form of an email – it really doesn’t have to be fancy.
+The Guide to Submissions includes a template for an applicant they may wish to use for preparing a submission.
+However, you can also send your submission in the form of an email – it really doesn’t have to be fancy.

 If you would like some additional guidance on what the IPC is looking for in your particular review, contact the analyst who has been assigned the file – you will find that information in the notification email advising you of the review or investigation.
 If you are not sure who the analyst is, please contact our general inquiry line at 306-787-8350.